 The Strategy sets out an approach to information security that balances the needs of IM and information security – the concept is to enable and protect.

-Standard reporting tools and secure data storage
+BI and analytics: standard reporting tools and secure data storage.

 The Strategy advocates the use of standard reporting tool sets, standard reports where appropriate and getting off-paper through the wide usage of self-service reporting and basic visualisation.
 The recommended toolkit supports enterprise data management.

 Having built a strong platform of reliable data, commonly held definitions of key terms and approach to master data management, usage of a standard set of reporting tools and uplift of individual skills, the Strategy moves onto advanced analytics.
 This deploys enterprise analytical tools, specialist analytics tools, advanced visualisation and links data sets via a logical data warehouse.
 It delivers a targeted forecasting capability, self-service data preparation and increasing use of IoT data to trigger responses and supplement existing data.
-Thereafter, it applies automated decision making based on machine learning using a Data Lake together with widespread use of IoT and external data sets
+Thereafter, it applies automated decision making based on machine learning using a Data Lake together with widespread use of IoT and external data sets.